 ROI stands for Return on Investment, which measures the efficiency of an investment.
 Organizations use it to evaluate the financial returns of investments in IT infrastructure, software, or other technology-related projects.

-By tracking ROI over time, the organization can determine whether the investment was successful and whether further investments in similar technology are warranted.
+Tracking ROI over time allows companies to determine whether the investment was successful and whether further investments in similar technology are warranted.

 To calculate ROI, you have to divide the Net Profit by the Cost of Investment and multiply it by 100.
 Net Profit refers to the total amount of revenue generated by the investment minus the cost of the investment itself.

-Automating reports with top service desk metrics on InvGate Service Desk
+Automating reports with top service desk metrics on InvGate Service Management

 To get started, click on the “Reports” menu, go to “Requests,” and create a new report.
 Then, select the metrics you want to include – and don't forget to specify a date range.
 Just like that, your report is ready!

-Now let's look at the most interesting part: automation.
+Now, let's look at the most interesting part: automation.
 To generate and send reports automatically, click on the clock button to schedule them, and choose which email addresses you want to send them to and when (e.g., daily, weekly, monthly, and even customized).
 Voilà!
 You have your reports ready without wasting any time.
-And they can be shared with both licensed and unlicensed users.
+They can also be shared with both licensed and unlicensed users.

 Plus, don't forget that you can also customize your ITSM dashboard to keep track of your service desk performance in real time.